Anarchy, State, and Utopia: Prohibition, compensation, and risk

 What Nozick understands by compensation is anything that makes A indifferent (that is, A has to be just as good in his own judgement before the transgression and after the compensation) provided that A has taken reasonable precautions to avoid the situation.
 He argues that compensation is not enough, because some people will violate these boundaries, for example, without revealing their identity.
 Therefore, some extra cost has to be imposed on those who violate someone else's rights.
 (For the sake of simplicity this discussion on deterrence is summarized in another section of this article).

-After discussing the issue of punishment and concluding that not all violations of rights will be deterred under a retributive theory of justice, (which he favors) Nozick returns to compensation.
+After discussing the issue of punishment and concluding that not all violations of rights will be deterred under a retributive theory of justice, (which he favors).
+Nozick returns to compensation.
 Again, why don't we allow anyone to do anything provided they give full compensation afterwards?
 There are several problems with that view.

-Firstly, if some person gets a big gain by violating another's rights and they then compensates the victim up to the point where they are indifferent, the infractor is getting all the benefits that this provides.
+Firstly, if some person gets a big gain by violating another's rights and they then compensate the victim up to the point of indifference, the infractor is getting all the benefits that this provides.
 But one could argue that it would be fair for the felon to give some compensation beyond that, just like in the marketplace, where the buyer does not necessarily just pay up to the point where the seller is indifferent from selling or not selling.
 There is usually room for negotiation, which raises the question of fairness.
 Every attempt to make a theory of a fair price in the marketplace has failed, and Nozick prefers not to try to solve the issue.
 Instead, he says that, whenever possible, those negotiations should take place, so that the compensation is decided by the people involved.
 But when one cannot negotiate, it is unclear whether all acts should be accepted if compensation is paid.

 Secondly, allowing anything if compensation is paid makes all people fearful.
-Nozick argues that if one knows that they will have their rights violated and then be compensated for it; they will still be fearful.
+Nozick argues that even if one knows they will be compensated if their rights are violated, they will still fear this violation.
 This raises important problems: